geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " The flame to kindle, to the Prince of Fire

-" A Sylph I sent, who roused the monarch's ire ;
+" A Sylph I sent, who roused the monarch's ire;

 " Against the Gnomes he leads his hostile line,

-" And soon with him will Ocean's sovereign join ;
+" And soon with him will Ocean's sovereign join;

 " These powers at once their double war shall wage, 400

-" And from his bride Albruno's thoughts engage ;
+" And from his bride Albruno's thoughts engage;

 " ''Tis thine to aid us — seek the gloomy mine,

-" There urge thy suit, and tears and prayers combine ;
+" There urge thy suit, and tears and prayers combine;

 " For there alone must fraud or force assail,